 Moreover, home charging stations have dropped in price from thousands of dollars to do-it-yourself models costing $600.
 It all represents solid progress on the electrification front.

-While critics point out that Tesla continues to overstate the technical abilities of its driver-assist AutoPilot feature, we think it's still worthwhile, within limits.
-Software updates offer continual improvements, but if you want more range and better handling AWD, pricing on the Model 3 starts at $45,490.
+While critics point out that Tesla continues to overstate the technical abilities of its driver-assist Autopilot feature, we think it's still worthwhile, within limits.
+Software updates offer continual improvements, but if you want more range and better handling AWD, pricing on the Model 3 starts at $41,990.

-What's more, Ford recently announced a new Mustang Mach-E GT version that boosts power from 346 hp to 460 hp and can cover the 0-60 in 3.8 seconds (3.5 secs for the Performance Edition).
-The price for that extra oomph?
-The new models will set you back $59,900 and $64,900 respectively.
+Still, Ford recently announced a new Mustang Mach-E GT model that takes things a step further.
+Boosting power from 346 hp to 460 hp and covering the 0-60 in 3.8 seconds (3r o.5 secs for the Performance Edition).

 California-based Lucid is aiming to compete directly with Tesla, and its first model out of the gate promises to be a stunner.
 The Lucid Air Dream Edition is supposed to appear this spring.
 It's the company's top-of-the-line model with all-wheel drive, 1,080 horsepower, and a drag coefficient of 0.21, making it the world's most aerodynamic luxury car.
 Now you know why it's called the Air.